yiminghzc/MDST-GNN/README.md

  This is a PyTorch implementation of the paper: Multivariate Time Series Deep Spatiotemporal Forecasting with Graph Neural Network, published in Applied Sciences.

+#Requirements
+The model is implemented using Python with dependencies specified in requirements.txt